 A definition is a textual description applied to some SNOMED CT concepts that provides additional information about the intended meaning or usage of the concept.
-Definitions are not mandated and are considered for addition on a case by case basis and if required to differentiate a concept from its related concepts.
+Definitions are not mandated and are considered for addition on a case-by-case basis, and if required, to differentiate a concept from its related concepts.

 Adding a definition to a concept provides additional clarity on its context of use.
-It "enhances" the definition provided by the modeled relationships whereby a term can be sufficiently defined logically, but the "words", which is how many look for and interpret meaning, may imply more or less specificity.
+It enhances the definition provided by the modeled relationships whereby a term can be sufficiently defined logically, but the words, which is how many look for and interpret meaning, may imply more or less specificity.

-Definitions should be written as complete sentences beginning with a capital letter, ending with a period and marked CS, this is default for case sensitivity in DEF status.
+Definitions should be written as complete sentences beginning with a capital letter, ending with a period and with a case sensitivity of CS for entire term case sensitive; this is default for case sensitivity in DEF status.

-• The definition for the concept 11530004 Brittle diabetes mellitus (finding) is:

-Frequent, clinically significant fluctuations in blood glucose levels both above and below levels expected to be achieved by available therapies.
+The definition for the concept 11530004 |Brittle diabetes mellitus (finding)| is: Frequent, clinically significant fluctuations in blood glucose levels both above and below levels expected to be achieved by available therapies.